viboes/std-make/doc/proposal/factories/DXXXX_factories.md

     What should be the default for `maker`?

-* Should the function factories `make` and `none` be function objects?
+* Should the function factories `make` and `no_value` be function objects?

-    N4381 proposes to use function objects as customized points, so that ADL is not involved.
+    [N4381] proposes to use function objects as customized points, so that ADL is not involved.

     This has the advantages to solve the function and the high order function at once.